VectorInstitute/FL4Health/src/examples/dp_fed_examples/instance_level_dp/README.md

 The next step is to start the server by running
 ```
-python -m src.examples.basic_example.server
+python -m src.examples.fedopt_example.server
 ```
-from the FL4Health directory.

 ## Starting Clients

-Once the server has started and logged "FL starting," the next step, in separate terminals, is to start the two clients.
+Once the server has started and logged "FL starting," the next step, in separate terminals, is to start the clients expected by the server.
 This is done by simply running (remembering to activate your environment)
 ```
-python -m src.examples.basic_example.client
+python -m src.examples.fedopt_example.client
 ```
-After both clients have been started federated learning should commence.
+After the minimum number of clients have been started federated learning should commence.